-Except for option granted George R. Quist and options granted to Scott M. Quist after May 31, 2007, which have a five year term, such grants have (1) ten year terms.
-The vesting of any vesting of any unvested shares is subject to the recipient's continuous employment.
+(1) Except for options to granted George R. Quist and options granted to Scott M. Quist after May 31, 2007, which have a five year term, such option grants have ten year terms.
+The vesting of any unvested shares is subject to the recipient's continuous employment.
 This reflects the equivalent of Class A Common shares.